asqwerty666/asqwerty666/README.md

 ---

+- *20221207*

+Rewriting a lot of XNATACE.pm perl library.
+Now the funtions use **jq** to guess the parameters inside the **JSON** structure.
+A few functions have also been added in order to get or modify non image data for subjects and/or experiments.
+Also, WMH calculations was implemented as a new pipeline inside XNAT and results are stored as a json file inside a separated resource.

+So many changes were done and all this needs to be reorganized inside a new version number.
+Start planning it now! 🥳

+---

 - *20221118*

 Wrong again.
 Sometimes, I want to pass the data and storage it as a json.
 Sometimes I want to pass a file and storage it as is.
 So, I need to define two separate functions *xput_res_file()* and *xput_res_data()*.
 The first one is simpler and receive the file (could be a json, a pdf , a gif) and where to storage it.
 The later just get a *hash* with the data and build the XNAT json before to storage it.